-The EPA has determined the MCL (Maximum Contaminant Level) for nitrate at 10 ppm.
+The EPA has determined the MCL (Maximum Contaminant Level) for nitrate at 10 ppm (parts per million).
 It is believed that at this level or below, nitrates in drinking water would not cause the average person any health problems.

 Nitrate and Nitrite Health Concerns